EC-SfM: Efficient Covisibility-based Structure-from-Motion for Both Sequential and Unordered Images: Experimental Results

 \section{Experimental Results}

-We evaluate our algorithm on several real datasets, including Internet photo collection~(1DSfM dataset~\cite{1dSfM}), vehicle-loaded videos (KITTI dataset~\cite{geiger2013vision}), a set of handheld videos~\cite{enft}, a set of Internet city walking tour videos.
+We evaluate our algorithm on several real datasets, including Internet photo collection~(1DSfM dataset~\cite{1dSfM}), vehicle-loaded videos (KITTI dataset~\cite{geiger2013vision}), a set of handheld videos~\cite{enft}, and a set of Internet city walking tour videos.
 The Internet city walking tour videos are downloaded from YouTube.
-The experiments are conducted on a desktop PC with an Intel i7-9700K 3.6GHz CPU, 64GB of memory, and a NVidia GTX 2070 graphic card.
+The experiments are conducted on a desktop PC with an Intel i7-9700K 3.6GHz CPU, 64GB of memory, and a NVIDIA GTX 2070 graphics card.
 The experiments are divided into two parts.
 First, we quantitatively evaluate the efficiency of the matching strategy and the influence of relevant parameters on the matching result.
-Then, we compare our reconstruction part with the state of the art and carry out the ablation experiments to verify the effectiveness of the proposed error correction and hierarchy-based keyframe selection algorithm.
+Then, we compare our reconstruction part with the state-of-the-art and carry out the ablation experiments to verify the effectiveness of the proposed error correction and hierarchy-based keyframe selection algorithm.